eigenl/tge/README.md

 The engine was initially written for Text-Based Multiplayer Shooter (http://steamcommunity.com/sharedfiles/filedetails/?id=240955605) but I thought it might be useful for others as well.

+There are two text modes available: 80x25 and 40x25 characters.

 Roadmap
 =======